Limited to three runs in three-game series, Orioles are swept out of Milwaukee, 4-0

 They left third baseman Manny Machado on second base after a one-out double in the first inning, and loaded the bases with a double by right fielder Mark Trumbo, an infield single by first baseman Trey Mancini and a walk by catcher Welington Castillo with no outs in the second inning.

-But shortstop Rubén Tejada and pitcher Jayson Aquino struck out and left fielder Seth Smith flied out to right field to leave them loaded.
+But shortstop Rubén Tejada and pitcher Jayson Aquino struck out and left fielder Seth Smith flied out to right field.

-It marked the 11th time the Orioles have had the bases loaded and nobody out this season.
+It marked the 11th time the Orioles have had the bases loaded with nobody out this season.
 They’ve scored three runs in those plate appearances, but none of them via a hit.

 Manager Buck Showalter pointed to Tejada's at-bat as the most important there.

 "It’s always the first at-bat in those situations," Showalter said.
 "We’ve got to put the ball in play there.
 Once you get to the pitcher’s spot, and then they have a shot at getting out of it.
 And Seth just missed the ball.
 He got under it a little bit and didn’t quite square up.
-But once we don’t get anything done in the eight hole, it opens up the possibility
+But once we don’t get anything done in the eight hole, it opens up the possibility."

 That wasn’t the end of the frustration, though.
 A single by Jones and a walk by Trumbo put two on with two out in the third, but a hit-and-run play with Mancini at the plate was foiled in a way only a struggling team could have it backfire.
-Trumbo and Jones appeared to be off with the pitch, and second baseman Jonathan Villar was running toward the bag, only for the ball stung up the middle to hit him.
+Trumbo and Jones appeared to be off with the pitch, and second baseman Jonathan Villar was running toward the bag, only to have the ball stung up the middle hit him.
 He corralled it for the final out of the inning.

 Aquino ambushed: Left-hander Aquino caught the Brewers a bit off balance in the first three innings, with the only damage a bloop leadoff double into short left field by third baseman Travis Shaw to open the second inning.
 Shaw scored when a short hop got past Machado with two outs in the inning.